-strong>”The Responsibility Virus” by Roger L Martin is a great book that looks at why managers have challenges with delegating responsibility, and why delegated responsibility keeps bouncing back like a tourist at the end of a bungee cord.
+“The Responsibility Virus” by Roger L Martin is a brilliant book that looks at why managers have challenges with delegating responsibility, and why delegated responsibility keeps bouncing back like a tourist at the end of a bungee cord.

-There are two main parts to the problem of people not taking responsibility at work: The manager’s personal attitude and their skills in delegating.
+Roger suggests that there are two main parts to the problem of people not taking responsibility at work: The manager’s personal attitude and the manager’s skills in delegating.

 This sets up a vicious cycle of the hero doing more rescuing and becoming more and more exhausted in the process, and the subordinates becoming more and more passive, cynical about their boss and the lack of development they are receiving.

-Managers and leaders also need to get out of the way of their own ego and work out if they are stepping in just to make themselves feel good in an area they are competent.
-Just because they can do something, doesn’t mean they should.
+Managers and leaders also need to get out of the way of their own ego and work out if they are stepping in just to make themselves feel good in an area where they think they are competent (whether or not they are in practice).

 The Delegation Ladder

 One useful model I have adapted from Roger L Martin’s book is what I call the delegation ladder.
-It is designed to help frame a positive discussion with a team member about their level of scope and authority in relation to a particular task or their role.
+It is designed to help frame a positive discussion with a team member about their level of scope and their authority to act in relation to a particular task or their role.

-The bottom of the delegation ladder is, “don’t move a muscle without checking with me first“.
+The bottom rung of the delegation ladder is, “Don’t move a muscle without checking with me first“.
 This is usually reserved for trainees and new employees.

-So if you want to tackle the SEP Syndrome, first work out what part of your attitude or approach has helped create it and next work out did you delegate the task correctly so that all parties understand the scope of their ability to act.
+So if you want to tackle the SEP Syndrome in your workplace, first work out what part of your attitude or approach has helped create the problem, and then work out how to delegate the task correctly so that all parties understand the scope of their ability to act.